Lake Eildon National Park: Flora and Fauna

 After being hunted to extinction for their skins, in 1967 25 Koalas were reintroduced to the park from Phillip Island and released in the Devils Cove area.

 Sambar Deer are also found throughout the park.

 Cultural Sites

 There are numerous cultural sites in the National Park, demonstrating the areas past use for grazing and mining.

 One of these is Stone's Outstation, located on Station Creek near Aird Inlet.

 Location

-Lake Eildon National Park is non-contiguous and consists of five 'blocks' merged together in June 1997 to create a single national park.
+Lake Eildon National Park is non-contiguous and consists of five 'blocks' merged in June 1997 to create a single national park.
 They are:

 From the former Eildon State Park: